Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges

 The quadratic boson theory is given by $\mathcal{S}_0$ [Eq.~(\ref{Eq:S_0})], describing a time-reversal pair of charge-$e$ movers ($\varphi^R_{\uparrow}$ and $\varphi^L_{\downarrow}$) and a time-reversal pair of charge-$e/3$ movers ($\varphi^L_{\uparrow}$ and $\varphi^R_{\downarrow}$).
 Tuning the matrix elements in $\hat{\mathcal{V}}$ of Eq.~(\ref{Eq:S_0}) does not induce a phase transition of the quadratic boson theory but modifies the scaling dimension of operators.
 In the absence of any backscattering perturbations, the two pairs of chiral bosons are not in equilibrium \cite{KaneCL1994}.
 As a result, the two-terminal conductance predicts $G=\frac{4}{3}\frac{e^2}{h}$ per edge state, independent of the velocity matrix $\hat{\mathcal{V}}$ \cite{ProtopopovIV2017,NosigliaC2018}.
+Backscattering interactions can remove low-energy modes and alter the transport properties, as studied in fractional quantum Hall edges \cite{MooreJE1998,MooreJE2002,VayrynenJI2022,YutushuiM2024a,ParkJ2024a}.
 Next, we study the phases driven by TRS backscattering perturbations and present the corresponding two-terminal conductance in the long-edge limit.

 \textit{$S_z$-conserving symmetry-allowed perturbations. ---} We investigate the symmetry-allowed backscattering perturbations (i.e., with time-reversal symmetry and charge conservation) with $S_z$ conservation.
 Note that $S_z$ conservation is \textit{not} an exact symmetry but an approximation.
 We focus only on the perturbations related to one-electron and two-electron scattering processes and ignore the higher-order terms (which are likely irrelevant or subleading).
 The main results are summarized in Table~\ref{Tab:phases}.
 We discuss each perturbation in detail below.